Tomas J. Philipson

 Tomas J. Philipson is a Swedish-born American economist who served as the Acting Chairman of the Council of Economic Advisers in the Trump administration.
 He departed from the position and the Council at the end of June, 2020, to return to the University of Chicago.
 He holds the Daniel Levin Chair in Public Policy at the University of Chicago, with posts in the Harris School of Public Policy Studies, Department of Economics, and the Law School.
 He was a Director of the Becker Friedman Institute at the university.

 In August 2017 he was appointed by President Donald Trump to become one of three members of the Council of Economic Advisers.
 While Acting Chair of the Council of Economic Advisers, Philipson downplayed the public health risk and economic threat of the coronavirus pandemic, going so far as to question the wearing of masks to slow transmission of the disease.

 Education

 Philipson was born and raised in Sweden, where he obtained his undergraduate degree in mathematics at Uppsala University.
-After earning his MA in mathematics at the Claremont Graduate University, he went on to receive his MA and PhD in economics from the Wharton School of the University of Pennsylvania.
+After earning his MA in mathematics at the Claremont Graduate University, he went on to receive his MA in finance from Wharton and PhD in economics from the University of Pennsylvania where he won the William Carey Prize for Outstanding Dissertation in 1990.